gvwilson/sensibleadventures/litany.md

 Robbie shrugged.
 "It's a desert,
 but the rocks look sculpted–all pillars and arches and shapes like half-melted statues.
-It's like the stuff George draws, or an old album cover."
+It's like the stuff George draws, or an album cover from the 70s."

 "A desert?"
 Doctor Biczo frowned.
-"That's a new one."
+"That's…unusual."

 "I know, right?"
 Robbie nodded at his laptop.